Province of Trieste

 The province of Trieste (provincia di Trieste) is a province in the autonomous Friuli-Venezia Giulia region of Italy.
 Its capital is the city of Trieste.
-It has an area of 212 km2 and a population of 228,049.
+It has a population of 227,840 in an area of 212.51 km2 across its 6 municipalities.
 It has a coastal length of 48.1 km.
 Abolished in 2017, it was reestablished in 2019 as the regional decentralization entity of Trieste (ente di decentramento regionale di Trieste; enota deželne decentralizacije Trst; ent di decentrament regjonâl di Triest), and was reactivated on 1 July 2020.